 1959 Topps Jim Brown (#10)

 The 1959 Topps Jim Brown card #10 is the only other Brown card of the 1950s.
-This is Jim Brown’s 2nd year card and it features a photo of him starring off into the distance.
-It lists his position as “Fullback”, just like his rookie card does.
-This isn’t a rookie card, but it can be found in top-tier condition for a lot cheaper and still makes a very nice addition to a collection.
+This is Jim Brown’s 2nd-year card and it features a photo of him staring off into the distance.
+It lists his position as “Fullback,” just like his rookie card does.
+This isn’t a rookie card, but it can be found in high-grade condition for a lot cheaper and still makes a very nice addition to a collection.

 1959 Bazooka Jim Brown

-The 1959 Bazooka football set had 18 cards (19 for the master set due to an error correction of the Charley Conerly card) that had to be hand cut from the box of 20-count twin-pack Bazooka bubble gum.
+The 1959 Bazooka football set had 18 cards (19 for the master set due to an error correction for the Charley Conerly card) that had to be hand-cut from the box of 20-count twin-pack Bazooka bubble gum.
 The cards measured 2 3/16” by 4 5/16” and are very rare.
 Of the examples out there, many of them were cut out of the box poorly.
-The Tom “The Bomb” Tracy card is by far the most rare with only a few known to be in existence.
-Although the Jim Brown is rare, it’s not nearly as rare as the Top Tracy.
+The Tom “The Bomb” Tracy card is by far the rarest with only a few known to be in existence.
+Although the Jim Brown is rare, it’s not nearly as rare as the Tom Tracy.